lieszkol/november-gallery/README.md

 **Example 4: Set the spacing between tiled images**

-First, review what options you have
+First, review [what options you have for the various tiled galleries](http://unitegallery.net/index.php?page=tiles-columns-options) on the UniteGallery website.
+You can see that for the Tiles - Columns layout,  you can control the spacing between the columns with the `tiles_space_between_cols:  3` option -- so add it to the *Script options* component option!